Alex Kirsch

 Publications

 Papenmeier, Frank, Purcalla Arrufi, Juan, Kirsch, Alexandra.
 Stories in the Mind?
 The Role of Story-Based Categorizations in Motion Classification.
-Cognitive Science, 47(9), pp. e13332, 2023.
+Cognitive Science, 47(9) 2023.

 Clemens Beckstein, Alexandra Kirsch.
 Suche.
 In: Handbuch der Künstlichen Intelligenz.
 Ed: Günther Görz, Ute Schmid, Tanya Braun, 6th edition.
 De Gruyter.
 Chap.
 3. 2021.